 B-20 would expand in all directions, growing by approximately 180,329 acres (see Table 2-1) and increasing in total size to approximately 221,334 acres.
 This expansion includes approximately 3,200 acres of land currently withdrawn by the U.S. Fish and Wildlife Service (USFWS) as a portion of the Fallon National Wildlife Refuge.
 The Navy is not proposing to develop targets in the refuge.
-Due to the safety concerns of being within a WDZ, the Navy and the USFWS would close the refuge lands to the public.
-The USFWS would continue to manage the land under a Memorandum of Understanding with the Navy and BLM.
-Under Alternative 1, expanding B-20 would allow for an additional 1,450 acres (in addition to the existing B-20 training areas) for target areas for Naval Aviation Advanced Strike Warfare and Large Force Exercise training (see Figure 2-5).
+Due to the safety concerns of being within a WDZ, the Navy proposes to enter into an agreement (Memorandum of Understanding [MOU]) with the USFWS to allow the portion of the Fallon National Wildlife Refuge within B-20 to be closed to all public access, but to continue to be managed as a wildlife refuge.
+Under Alternative 1, expanding B-20 would allow for an additional 1,450 acres (in addition to the existing B-20 training areas) for target areas for Naval Aviation Advanced Strike Warfare and Large Force Exercise training (see Figure 2-4).